The Relationship Between Health and Wellness

 Defined by the World Health Organization (WHO), health is "a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity."

-Furthermore, the primary determinants of health include social, economic, and physical environments, along with the person’s individual characteristics and behaviors.
+Furthermore, the primary determinants of health include social, economic, and physical environments, along with the person’s individual characteristics and behaviors without distinction of race, religion, political belief, economic or social condition.

-Cohesively, wellness is an active, unique, and dynamic process of change and growth to reach one’s fullest potential and is comprised of eight different components, including emotional, environmental, financial, intellectual, occupational, physical, social, and spiritual wellness.
+Cohesively, wellness is an active and dynamic process of change and growth to reach one’s fullest potential and aims to enhance overall wellbeing.
+Wellness is also comprised of eight different components, including emotional, environmental, financial, intellectual, occupational, physical, social, and spiritual wellness.

-When it comes down to health versus wellness, and while they certainly are distinctive concepts, you cannot truly have one without the other if both healthiness and happiness are top priorities.
+According to health and wellness definitions, wellness has a direct influence on overall health, which is essential for living a healthy, happy, and fulfilled life.
 The primary difference between health and wellness is that health is the goal and wellness is the active process of achieving it.

 Tips to Improve Both Health and Wellness

-While you can make a target weight loss and health goal, sustainability relies on actively improving within the different components of wellness.
-These tips can help achieve just that on an ongoing basis:
+Whereas you can make a target weight loss and health goal, sustainability relies on actively improving within the different components of wellness.
+These tips can help nurture an ongoing basis:

 1. Eat Whole Foods

-While diet tends to be primarily viewed to impact physical condition, food has a renowned impact on mental health, including boosting memory and improving mood.
+While diet tends to be primarily viewed to impact physical condition, food has a well understood link between food and mental health, including boosting memory and improving mood.

 A natural way to ensure adequate nutrients is by consuming whole foods rather than boxed and processed products.
 Comprise the diet of whole grains, fruits and veggies, lean and plant-based proteins, and healthy fat sources.